opussf/TabardTell/README.md

 ## Versions
 ```
+0.9.2  Fix a bug for casting, not just channeling spells.
 0.9.1  Fix a bug for exchanging Exalted tabards if you are still casting after combat (healer).
 0.9    Once reaching Exalted with a faction, a tabard will be replaced after combat.
 0.8.4  Removing Debug print statements showing tabards in inventory